-50 A plenary session (called "Grande formation") is organised to adjudicate important cases.
+A plenary session (called "Grande formation") is organised to adjudicate important cases.
 Under these circumstances, there are nine judges: the three judges from the section which heard the case initially and two other sections, each of them made up of three judges.

-51 Ten judges acting as presidents are now working full time at the CNDA, in addition to part time judges on temporary contracts.
+Ten judges acting as presidents are now working full time at the CNDA, in addition to part time judges on temporary contracts.

-52 Decree n°2013-751 of 16 August 2013 on the procedure related to the CNDA, official journal n°0191 - A useful explanatory note was published on the CNDA website in September 2013.
+Decree n°2013-751 of 16 August 2013 on the procedure related to the CNDA, official journal n°0191 - A useful explanatory note was published on the CNDA website in September 2013.

-53 Guadeloupe, Guyana, Martinique, Réunion, Saint-Barthélemy, Saint-Martin, Mayotte, Saint Pierre and 54 Miquelon, French Polynesia, the Wallis and Futuna Islands, New Caledonia and the French Antarctic Lands 54 In a decision from 9 July 2014 (Conseil d'Etat, 9 juillet 2014, n°366578), the Council of State considered that when the CNDA takes an order ("ordonnance", i.e. a decision taken by a single judge), the absence of UNHCR does not contravene the 1951 Geneva Convention (in particular Article 35) nor EU law (in particular Article 21 of the Asylum Procedure Directive).
+Guadeloupe, Guyana, Martinique, Réunion, Saint-Barthélemy, Saint-Martin, Mayotte, Saint Pierre and Miquelon, French Polynesia, the Wallis and Futuna Islands, New Caledonia and the French Antarctic Lands In a decision from 9 July 2014 (Conseil d'Etat, 9 juillet 2014, n°366578), the Council of State considered that when the CNDA takes an order ("ordonnance", i.e. a decision taken by a single judge), the absence of UNHCR does not contravene the 1951 Geneva Convention (in particular Article 35) nor EU law (in particular now).
+This means that it is only possible to add further information to the appeal case until 5 days before the hearing.

-55 2013 Activity report, Cour nationale du droit d'asile (National Asylum Court).
+&lt;sup>55 2013 Activity report, Cour nationale du droit d'asile (National Asylum Court).

-56 Decree n°2013-751 of 16 August 2013 on the procedure related to the CNDA, official journal n°0191, completed by two orders (arrêtés) from 22 April 2014, published in the official journal of 30 April 2014.
+Decree n°2013-751 of 16 August 2013 on the procedure related to the CNDA, official journal n°0191, completed by two orders (arrêtés) from 22 April 2014, published in the official journal of 30 April 2014.